bekd70/ProjectorControl/README.md

 # ProjectorControl
 Raspberry Pi Control for a Projector through a serial connection.
+Works with a Raspberry Pi 3 with Jessie installed.
+Required is an RS232 add-on board.
+The project works with Raspberry Pi with an attached touch screen.
+It is an HTML document that calls PHP files that run Python Scripts.
+The hex codes in the python scripts work for an NEC UM351 but can be changed to the correct hex codes for your projector.
+It is using the pyserial library.